SowmyaDontharaboina/Email-application/README.md

 Used node mailer and express to post the email using gmail smtp.

-Install node, express using npm.
+Install node, express,nodemailer using npm.
 Open the terminal, enter node index.js